e00ax/dht22/README.md

 # C++ dht22 driver
 C++ python port that uses pigpiod.<br>

+!!!Development status:<br>
+> Package is currently in Development status.
+Bugs may occur, library may be unstable, API may be changed anytime.<br>

 ## Prequisites:
 - One or more dht22 sensors.
 - A MySQL database.